agentailor/slimcontext/README.md

 ## Example Integration

-See `examples/with-langchain.ts` for a runnable mock integration with a LangChain-style model.
+See `examples/LANGCHAIN_EXAMPLE.md` for a LangChain-style example.
+See `examples/OPENAI_EXAMPLE.md` for an OpenAI example (copy-paste snippet).

 ## API